lampmerchant/tashnotes/macintosh/adb/mouse/gravis_blackhawk.md

 ## Relationship to Gravis Firebird

-The BlackHawk's protocol is similar to the Firebird's, though stripped down considerably.
-The driver's readme (dated 12 November 1996) notes that the BlackHawk driver should load before the Firebird driver if both are in use - this is likely because they use the same ADB handler ID and the BlackHawk is newer than the Firebird.
+The Blackhawk's protocol is similar to the Firebird's, though stripped down considerably.
+The driver's readme (dated 12 November 1996) notes that the Blackhawk driver should load before the Firebird driver if both are in use - this is likely because they use the same ADB handler ID and the Blackhawk is newer than the Firebird.

 ## Thanks